Mariusthvdb/custom-ui/README.md

 I rang [the alarmbell](https://github.com/home-assistant/frontend/issues/5892) on this, and the core Dev team (thanks Bram and Thomas) helped me transform the 'old' state-card-custom-ui.html import into a modern JS version.

 This adapted version makes it compatible again with HA 110+.
-And allows us to use icon_color like before!
-Globally.

-## Credits
-I've been a longtime and heavy user of custom-ui, and this is the place to applaud Andrey for his amazing plugin.
-Home Assisant wouldn't be the same without the global customizing it enables us to do.
-Couldn't live without it!
-All credits go to @andrey-git.

 ## Installing